Varicella Virus Vaccine

-- If you have any of these health problems: Active TB (tuberculosis) that is not being treated, certain blood or bone marrow problems like leukemia or lymphoma, a fever, or immune system problems like HIV or AIDS.
+- If you have any of these health problems: Active TB (tuberculosis) that is not being treated, certain blood or bone marrow problems like leukemia or lymphoma, a fever, a weak immune system, or a disease that may cause a weak immune system like HIV or AIDS.

 - If you are taking any drugs to suppress your immune system.
 This may be certain doses of steroids like prednisone.
 There are many drugs that can suppress your immune system.
 Ask your doctor or pharmacist if you are not sure.